Meta takes aim at Twitter with the launch of rival app Threads

-LONDON — Meta unveiled an app to rival Twitter on Wednesday, appearing to target users looking for an alternative to the social media platform owned — and frequently changed — by Elon Musk.
+Meta has unveiled an app called Threads to rival Twitter, targeting users looking for an alternative to the social media platform owned — and frequently changed — by Elon Musk.

 People are also reading…

+Zuckerberg said in some early replies on Threads that he's focused on making the app “a friendly place,” which will “ultimately be the key to its success.”

+“That's one reason why Twitter never succeeded as much as I think it should have, and we want to do it differently,” he wrote.

-There are buttons to like, repost or quote a "thread," and counters showing the number of likes and replies that a post received.
+On Threads, there are buttons to like, repost, reply to or quote a thread, and users see the number of likes and replies that a post has received.

-"Our vision is that Threads will be a new app more focused on text and dialogue, modeled after what Instagram has done for photo and video," the company said.

-Posts are limited to 500 characters, which is more than Twitter's 280-character threshold, and can include links, photos and videos up to 5 minutes long.
+Posts are limited to 500 characters, which is more than Twitter's 280-character threshold, and can include links, photos and videos up to five minutes long.

+Despite that, Meta said its “vision is that Threads will be a new app more focused on text and dialogue, modeled after what Instagram has done for photo and video.”

 Instagram users will be able to log in with their existing usernames and follow the same accounts on the new app.
 New users will have to set up an Instagram account.